syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 {% highlight c# tabtitle="C# [Cross-platform]" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a page to the document.
 PdfPage page = document.Pages.Add();
 //Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;
 //Load the TrueType font from the local *.ttf file.
 FileStream fontStream = new FileStream("Arial.ttf", FileMode.Open, FileAccess.Read);
 // Initialize the PdfFontSettings
 PdfFontSettings fontSettings = new PdfFontSettings(10, PdfFontStyle.Bold, true, true, true);
 PdfFont pdfFont = new PdfTrueTypeFont(fontStream, fontSettings);
 //Draw the text. graphics.DrawString("Hello World!!!", pdfFont, PdfBrushes.Black, new PointF(0, 0));
 //Creating the stream object.
 MemoryStream stream = new MemoryStream();
-    //Save the document into stream.
+//Save the document into stream. document.Save(stream);
-    document.Save(stream);
 //Close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a page to the document.
 PdfPage page = document.Pages.Add();
 //Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;
-    //Load the TrueType font from the local *.ttf file.
-FileStream fontStream = new FileStream("Arial.ttf", FileMode.Open, FileAccess.Read);
 // Initialize the PdfFontSettings
 PdfFontSettings fontSettings = new PdfFontSettings(10, PdfFontStyle.Bold, true, true, true);
-    PdfFont pdfFont = new PdfTrueTypeFont(fontStream, fontSettings);
+PdfFont pdfFont = new PdfTrueTypeFont(new Font("Arial"), fontSettings);
 //Draw the text. graphics.DrawString("Hello World!!!", pdfFont, PdfBrushes.Black, new PointF(0, 0));
 //Save the document.
 document.Save("Output.pdf");
 //Close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

 'Create a new PDF document.
 Dim document As PdfDocument = New PdfDocument
 'Add a page to the document.
 Dim page As PdfPage = document.Pages.Add
 'Create PDF graphics for the page.
 Dim graphics As PdfGraphics = page.Graphics
 'Use the fontStream installed in the machine.
 Dim fontStream As FileStream = New FileStream("Arial.ttf", FileMode.Open, FileAccess.Read)
 'Initialize the PdfFontSettings.
-    Dim fontSettings As PdfFontSettings = New PdfFontSettings(10, PdfFontStyle.Bold, true, true, true) Dim pdfFont As PdfFont = New PdfTrueTypeFont(fontStream, fontSettings) 'Draw the text.
-    graphics.DrawString("Hello World!!!", pdfFont, PdfBrushes.Black, New PointF(0, 0))
+Dim fontSettings As PdfFontSettings = New PdfFontSettings(10, PdfFontStyle.Bold, true, true, true) Dim pdfFont As PdfFont = New PdfTrueTypeFont(fontStream, fontSettings) 'Draw the text. graphics.DrawString("Hello World!!!", pdfFont, PdfBrushes.Black, New PointF(0, 0))
 'Save the document.
 document.Save("Output.pdf")
 'Close the document.
 document.Close(true)

 {% endhighlight %}